jelson/mohai/README.md

 printed the top layer with the embossed design on it and snapped it into the pre-printed body.

-Next, we helped participants measure out the proper amounts of a fast-curing silicone compound and pour it over the 3D-printed medallion.
+Then we helped participants measure out the proper amounts of a fast-curing silicone compound and pour it over the 3D-printed medallion.
 Ten minutes later, the silicone cured into a negative of the medallion -- a mold.

 The last step was to mix together a two-part resin formula.
 We had a dozen different colorants on hand that could be combined to make the medallion almost any color.
-Then we'd pour the liquid resin into the silicone mold.
-After a couple of minutes, and you've got yourself a solid medallion ready to attach to a lanyard, also available at the booth.
+We'd pour the liquid resin into the silicone mold.
+After a couple of minutes of curing you've got yourself a solid medallion ready to attach to a lanyard, also available at the booth.

+The entire process took roughly a half-hour from beginning to end.
+I chose the fastest-curing silicone and resin that Smooth-On makes so people could get instant results.

 ## Detailed Process